microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoveryreviewset-export.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Initiate an export from a **reviewSet**.
-For details, see [Export documents from a review set in Advanced eDiscovery](/microsoft-365/compliance/export-documents-from-review-set).
+For details, see [Export documents from a review set in eDiscovery (Premium)](/microsoft-365/compliance/export-documents-from-review-set).

 ## Permissions